 The academic advising program at Bluffton University is based on the premise that significant learning and growth can occur within the context of a close relationship between students and advisors.
 Academic advising provides assistance to the student in forming realistic and appropriate educational goals and in selecting an academic program directed toward these goals.

 First-year students who have decided on a major are assigned to an advisor within the department in which they plan to major.
-First year students who have not yet chosen a major are advised by their first year seminar professor.
+First year students who have not yet chosen a major are advised by the director of the Center for Career and Vocation.

 Transfer students who have decided on a major are assigned to an advisor in their department.
 The registrar advises transfer students who have not yet chosen a major.